 A weekend or more on Pelee Island, the southernmost inhabited spot in Canada, is a great place to try out the concept known as slow travel.
 And that’s just what my husband and I, along with my mother-in-law, did over a weekend in May.
 This is a place where time stands still.
 Cellphones don’t always work.
 And forget looking for wireless for your computer.

-But there are plenty of things to do if that’s what you want.
+But there are plenty of things to do on Pelee Island if that’s what you want.
 Or you can very easily and quite happily do nothing.
 Pelee Island is not a place to come looking for nightlife and excitement.
-Instead think birds and beaches, vineyards, quiet forest trails and friendly locals.
+Instead think birds (it’s a globally important bird area) and beaches, vineyards, quiet forest trails, and friendly locals.
 And the three R’s – reading, relaxation, recharging.

 Pelee Island location

-Only a few ferries run every day so be sure to make a reservation – which costs nothing – ahead of time.
+Only a few ferries run every day to Pelee Island, so be sure to make a reservation ahead of time – which costs nothing.
 You need to phone to make the reservation.
 Happily you deal with a live person almost immediately – and a helpful one at that.
 (Ph: 1-800-661-2220 or 1 -519-724-2115).
+The ferry from Leamington to Pelee Island holds 399 people and 34 cars.

-Interestingly, on our return the ferry captain made an announcement that we would travel to Kingsville, not Leamington, about 14 kilometres further west.
+Interestingly, on our return the ferry captain made an announcement that we would travel to Kingsville, not Leamington, about 14 km further west.
 I’m not sure how often that happens.

-You can also take a seasonal ferry to the island via Sandusky, Ohio, a town roughly half way between Cleveland and Toledo.
+You can also take a seasonal ferry to Pelee Island via Sandusky, Ohio, a town roughly half way between Cleveland and Toledo.
 Call the same number noted above to make the reservation.
-That ferry ride is ¾ hours long.
+That ferry ride is 1 hour and 45 minutes long.

 On a warm May weekend there seemed to be as many cyclists and walkers as there were cars getting off the ferry.
 Young people headed for the beach with coolers full of beer.
 Cyclists headed off to explore the island.
-We began with lunch.
+We began with lunch on Pelee Island.

-It was a toss-up on how to spend the rest of our first day on the island – sleep and read or bike the island.
+It was a toss-up on how to spend the rest of our first day on Pelee Island – sleep and read or bike the island.
 My husband and I decided some exercise was in order so we rented bikes for a few hours from Comfortech – a bike shop located across from the ferry pier.
-With map in hand, though one could never really get lost, we set off to ride the circumference of the island.
+With map in hand, though one could never really get lost, we set off to ride the circumference of Pelee Island.

 It’s a flat 31 km ride on a combination of paved and dirt roads but super easy and very doable in about two hours.